-As an education institution, UNL has a tax exempt certificate and is exempt from paying Nebraska sales tax as well as Lincoln's hotel/motel and restaurant/bar occupation taxes.
+As an education institution, University of Nebraska-Lincoln has a tax exempt certificate and is exempt from paying Nebraska sales tax as well as Lincoln's hotel/motel and restaurant/bar occupation taxes.
 However, sales made by UNL to outside entities, related groups, ancillaries or individuals are only tax exempt if the purchasing entity has a Nebraska tax exempt certificate.
 So, there are still instances where UNL departments must collect and file sales tax and/or restaurant/bar occupation tax.
 There are also instances where UNL departments must pay unrelated business income tax.
 More information is available in the links below.
 For additional questions, please contact Brenda Owen in Accounting via email or at 472-5278.

 Departments that sell to outside entities and individuals must collect sales tax unless the entity/individual has a Nebraska tax exempt certificate on file.

 One group of entities that is often overlooked for collecting sales tax is related groups and ancillaries.
 These groups are housed on or near campus but are not actually part of the core activity of the university.
 Unless they have a Nebraska tax exempt certificate on file (form 13), they must be charged sales tax.
 Some examples of groups falling into this category are:

 |2398131005||NE High School Press Association|

 |2398131021||Technology Park Server Farm|

 |2398131026||NE Poultry Industry|